haashah/bash-utils/README.md

 # dns_tests
-Scipts to perform handy testing of DNS servers
+Scripts to perform handy testing of DNS servers.
+TOOLS used:

+- Resperf
+- Dig